 Step 3: Thread your pots onto the rebar and fill with soil.
 Alternately tilt each pot from right to left, filling with soil as you go.

-Step 4: Take the globe from one of your discarded “boob lights” and place it onto the top of the rebar.
+Step 4: Take the globe from a flush-mount light (frequently found at second hand shops) and place it onto the top of the rebar.
 The bowl will be resting on the top flower pot but the rebar should thread all the way up into the birdbath bowl.
 I used DAP household/aquatic adhesive to attach the bird and to seal around the gap between the bowl and rebar hole.
 The adhesive takes a day to cure, so I’m not able to fill my bowl with water yet.
+If you do not have a globe from a flush mount light, you can use a bowl.

 Step 5: Plant your flowers and enjoy!